awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 1. In the **Print** dialog box, a list of available local printers is displayed\.
 Choose the local printer that you want to use, and then proceed with printing\.

-## USB Devices<a name="client-application-share-usb-devices-with-session-user"></a>
+## USB Devices<a name="client-application-windows-share-usb-devices-with-session-user"></a>

 With certain exceptions, USB redirection is required for the AppStream 2\.0 client to support USB devices\.
 When USB redirection is required for a device, you must share the device with AppStream 2\.0 every time you start a new streaming session\.

 If you are using a drawing tablet, USB redirection might not be required to use it with AppStream 2\.0\.
 However, if you are streaming an application such as the Gnu Image Manipulation Program \(GIMP\), which requires USB redirection to support pressure sensitivity, you must share your drawing tablet with AppStream 2\.0\.
-For information about drawing tablets, see [Drawing Tablets](#client-application-drawing-tablets-user)\.
+For information about drawing tablets, see [Drawing Tablets](#client-application-windows-drawing-tablets-user)\.

 **To share a USB device with AppStream 2\.0**